Earth Hands Therapies

 True "deep tissue" is a combination of techniques done on a small area of the body.
 The tissues are gently worked from superficial to deep, like peeling back the layers of an onion to get to the core of the tension or trigger point.

 If at any time during your session you feel discomfort or pain, please speak up immediately.
 A little tenderness, discomfort or mild pain is to be expected at times, but it should never be enough that you are very uncomfortable or that you find yourself grimacing or bracing and resisting the techniques.
+It should also never cause any kind of sharp pain.
 Bodywork therapies are most effective when your body and mind are not resisting.

 ~~~~~~~~~~~~~~~~~~~~

-I am trained in: Visceral & Neural Manipulation, Manual Lymph Drainage Therapy, MyoFascial Release, some Advanced Brain Work, Trigger Point Therapy, Proprioceptive Neuromuscular Facilitation, Swedish/Relaxation Massage, Deep Tissue techniques, Pregnancy Massage, Pre- & Post-Natal Massage, Therapeutic Touch Therapy, as well as adaptations & specific techniques for infants & young children, elderly, and people with complicated health conditions.
+I am trained in: Visceral & Neural Manipulation, Manual Lymph Drainage Therapy, MyoFascial Release, some Advanced Brain Work, Trigger Point Therapy, Proprioceptive Neuromuscular Facilitation, Swedish/Relaxation Massage, Deep Tissue techniques, Massage & Bodywork for Pregnancy, including Pre- & Post-Natal, Therapeutic Touch Therapy (a form of energy work), as well as adaptations & specific techniques for infants & young children, elderly, and people with special needs or those with complicated health conditions.

-During your intitial intake session as well as before the start of each treatment session we will discuss the treatment goals and your desired outcome, then we discuss the therapies or techniques are most appropriate to help your body toward those goals.
+During your initial intake session as well as before the start of each treatment session we will discuss your treatment goals, then we discuss the therapies or techniques most appropriate to help your body move toward those goals.

 ~~~~~~~~~~~~~~~~~~~

-What should I do during the treatment session or massage?
+What should I do during the treatment session?

 Prior to the session, please ask me any questions about the treatment or techniques that will be used.

-Conversation is welcomed, however at times I need silence in order to focus on the body & what it is communicating.
-If I need you to reposition or move slightly, I will either gently move you or tell you what is needed throughout the session (such as lifting your arm or changing positions).
+Conversation is welcomed, however, at times I need silence in order to focus on the body & what it is communicating.
+If I need you to reposition or move, I will either gently move you or tell you what is needed throughout the session (such as lifting your arm or changing positions).

 During the session, please speak up if anything being done is uncomfortable or painful.

 I am trained to feel the tissues and I can often tell if an area may be more tender, but everyone is different.
-If you don't speak up, I don't know how you are feeling.
-I want you to be comfortable and I don't want to cause pain or discomfort.
+If you don't speak up, then I don't know exactly how you are feeling.
+It is important that we do not cause pain or strong discomfort.

 ~~~~~~~~~~~~~~~~~~~